cosmosclassroom/cosmosintheclassroom/partials_cons_energy.md

 marp: true
 ---
 ### Problem 1: A bird is flying with a speed of 18.0 m/s over water when it accidentally drops a 2.00 kg fish.
 If the altitude of the bird is 5.40 m, what is the speed of the fish when it hits the water?
 Ignore air resistance.
-(a) Player 1 : Draw a reference frame
+- (a) Player 1 : Draw a reference frame
-(b) Player 2 : Define a net work/energy equation for the system (c) Player 3 : How will the energies in this system change from beginning to end?
+- (b) Player 2 : Define a net work/energy equation for the system
+- (c) Player 3 : How will the energies in this system change from beginning to end?
-(d) Player 4: Determine the Final Velocity when the bird hits the water
+- (d) Player 4: Determine the Final Velocity when the bird hits the water

 ---
 ### Problem 2: A diver weighing 755 N drops from a board 10.0 m above the water’s surface.

-(a) Player 1: Define a reference frame
+- (a) Player 1: Define a reference frame
-(b) Player 2: Write a net work/energy equation for the system (b) Player 2: Find the diver’s speed 5.00 m above the surface of the water.
+- (b) Player 2: Write a net work/energy equation for the system
+- (b) Player 2: Find the diver’s speed 5.00 m above the surface of the water.
-(d) Final Velocity Calculation:
+- (d) Final Velocity Calculation:

 ---
 ### Problem 3: A car with mass 1.50 x 10^3 kg starts from rest and accelerates to a speed of 18.0 m/s in 12.0 s.
 During its acceleration, the car covers a distance of 108 m.
 Assume the net frictional force (friction + air resistance) is a constant 400.0 N during this time.

-(a) Player 1: Draw a reference frame
+- (a) Player 1: Draw a reference frame
-(b) Player 2: Write a Net Force / Net work / Net Energy Equation (c) Player 3: Determine the work done by friction
+- (b) Player 2: Write a Net Force / Net work / Net Energy Equation
+- (c) Player 3: Determine the work done by friction
-(d) Player 4: determine the work done by the car
+- (d) Player 4: determine the work done by the car

-Explain how the work done by the engine relates to:
-The change in kinetic energy of the car.
-The work done by friction.
-(d) Power and Work Calculations:

-Calculate the work required to change the car’s kinetic energy.
-Calculate the work done by friction.
-Calculate the total work done by the engine.
-Calculate the average power delivered by the car's engine using:
-Work and time.
-Net force and average velocity.
-Change in Kinetic Energy over time.
----

-### Problem 3: A car with mass 1.50 x 10^3 kg starts from rest and accelerates to a speed of 18.0 m/s in 12.0 s.
-During its acceleration, the car covers a distance of 108 m.
-Assume the net frictional force (friction + air resistance) is a constant 400.0 N during this time.
 ---

 ### Problem 4: A 1.0 x 10^3 kg elevator carries a maximum load of 800.0 kg.
 A constant frictional force of 4.0 x 10^3 N reduces the elevator’s upward motion.
 What minimum power, in kilowatts, must the motor deliver to lift the fully-loaded elevator at a constant speed of 3.0 m/s?